My car licence

 Penalties apply for not displaying P-plates.

-If your provisional licence was issued before 28 July 2014, you need to apply for a P2 licence after you have:
+If your provisional licence was issued before 28 July 2014, you can apply for a P2 licence after you have:

 - held a P1 for a minimum of 12 months and